Europa series of euro banknotes

 The new banknotes are called the Europa series because two of their security features contain a portrait of Europa – a figure from Greek mythology and the origin of the name of our continent.

 The exact timing of the issuance of the remaining denominations will be determined and communicated to the public and cash handlers at a later stage.

 The new series includes new and enhanced security features which offer better protection against counterfeiting.

 The new banknotes represent an evolution.
-They will still feature the "ages and styles" design of the first series and show the same dominant colours, but have been slightly modified to accommodate the enhanced security features.
+They still feature the "ages and styles" design of the first series and show the same dominant colours, but have been slightly modified to accommodate the enhanced security features.
 This also makes them easy to distinguish from the first series.
 An independent banknote designer based in Berlin, Reinhold Gerstetter, was selected to refresh the design of the notes.

-As with the first series of banknotes, visually impaired users were consulted during the design phase of the second series, and their requirements were included in the final designs.
+As with the first series of banknotes, visually impaired users were consulted during the design phase of the Europa series, which led to the inclusion of specific features in the final designs.